Matt Beaty Preview, Player Props: Royals vs. Mariners

-Matt Beaty and his .440 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Seattle Mariners and Bryce Miller on August 25 at 10:10 PM ET.
+Matt Beaty and his .500 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Seattle Mariners and Logan Gilbert on August 26 at 4:10 PM ET.

-In his most recent appearance, he reached base in both of his plate appearances against the Athletics.
+He had two hits (going 2-for-3) in his most recent appearance against the Mariners.

 Matt Beaty Game Info & Props vs. the Mariners